treatwell/uala-cdk8s-image-updater/iteration-prompts.md

 3. No functionality changes yet

 Please help me expand our test coverage to include UpdaterController functionality.
+Please also run all the unit tests until they pass.
 ```

 ## Iteration 3 Prompt - DOCKER_IMAGE_TAG Implementation